collective/collective.exportimport/README.rst

         ]

         def update(self):
-            """Use this to override stuff befor ethe export starts (e.g. force a specific language in the request).""" return
+            """Use this to override stuff before the export starts (e.g. force a specific language in the request)."""

+        def start(self):
+            """Hook to do something before export."""

+        def finish(self):
+            """Hook to do something after export."""

         def global_obj_hook(self, obj):
             """Inspect the content item before serialisation data.